echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

    * `f_out`: the name of the file output category (will append additional information)
    * `ca_shp_path`: a filepath string of the location of the California boundary shapefile
    * `shape_out`: a filepath string of the location of the shapefile output directory
+   * `dpm`: a Boolean indicating whether or not to include dpm
 3. Outputs: None
 4. Methodology:
    1. Combines the concentration data, geographic areas data, and the population data by intersecting all three together.